SwiftedMind/Puddles/README.md

 Puddles is trying to be as flexible and dynamic as possible.
 Every app is unique and requires specific ways of doing things, and being locked into a very strict architecture can quickly become frustrating.

 Puddles attempts to offer a helpful guidance and structure for your app, but does not force you into anything.
 It is built to be fully compatible with any other SwiftUI project, allowing you to incrementally adopt Puddles in existing projects, as well as link to any traditional SwiftUI view from within the scope of a Puddle `Coordinator` or `Navigator`.

+## Why not to use Puddles?

+Puddles is still in early development and things will break regularly.
+Also, one of the major shortcomings right now is the lack of proper support for unit testing.
+If you need that, Puddles is not the right choice for now.
+I will look into it once the rest of the framework has stabilized.

 ## License